sukolsak/fprime/docs/INSTALL.md

 More information can be found here: https://stackoverflow.com/questions/30668601/installing-cmake-command-line-tools-on-a-mac

-### System Python, Packages, and Python3
+### System Python, Packages, and Python 3

-Many operating systems offer python PIP packages through their package manager (apt, yum, etc).
-Most python projects recommend avoiding those packages, but rather installing from PIP in a virtual environment.
-The reason for this is that the version of the python package from the OS may not be the required version that the python project depends on.
+Many operating systems offer Python PIP packages through their package manager (apt, yum, etc).
+Most Python projects recommend avoiding those packages, but rather installing from PIP in a virtual environment.
+The reason for this is that the version of the Python package from the OS may not be the required version that the Python project depends on.
 Thus, for F´ we strongly recommend using a virtual environment and not system packages.

-If the user chooses to use system python as their python to run F´, they must ensure that "python" available on the path points to a Python3 install, not the Python 2 installation that most OSes default to.
-Also, packages F´ uses when installing may break the system Python, and prevent the OS from functioning.
+If the user chooses to use system Python as their Python to run F´, they must ensure that "python" available on the path points to a Python 3 install, not the Python 2 installation that most OSes default to.
+Also, packages F´ uses when installing may break the system Python and prevent the OS from functioning.
 Use at your own risk.